Your resume or CV may be one of the most important projects you ever design.

 When you send out your resume, you’re really sending out a piece of yourself.
 So make sure it’s representing you to your best advantage.
 Just like how you dress your best for an interview, it’s important to give your resume the same treatment, making sure it’s polished and presentable.

 Another important factor to consider is designing a resume that's appropriate for the industry you're in.
 The 50 resume designs below span a wide range of styles.
-From corporate resume designs to creative layouts, you're sure to be inspired by these thoughtful creations.
+From college resume templates to corporate resume designs and creative layouts, you're sure to be inspired by these thoughtful creations.

 Get the look with the Blue Minimalist Modern Resume template.